doctor-smith/evoleq/ReadMe.md

 ### Back Propagation

+There are several ways to construct backward evolution channels:
+- pass an interface to the evolving
+- pass a Port
+- pass an evolution equation

 # Ideas

-- use App as a skin only.
+- [x] use App as a skin only.
 All processes are to be driven by the evolve-map
-- Provide channels for each component
+- [x] Provide channels for each component

 ### Logarithmic vs exponential style
 - exp(a+b) = exp(a)*exp(b)